Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Eigenstate localisation length

 \section{Eigenstate localisation length}

-In this section we extend LLT to compute the localisation length, defined as the length scale of exponential decay in the tails of the eigenstates of the Hamiltonian.
+In this section we extend LLT to compute the localisation length for very low energy, maximally localised eigenstates, defined as the length scale of exponential decay in the tails of the eigenstates of the Hamiltonian.
 A combination of several LLT concepts allows for the development of a general methodology that can be applied to other systems, with other kinds of disorder, or in other dimensions.

-Technical details regarding the implementation can be found in appendix \ref{appLLTnew}.
-We explicitly test our ideas by direct comparison to exact eigenstates.
+In the regime where our calculation is applicable, we explicitly test our ideas by direct comparison to exact eigenstates and find good agreement.
+We highlight the unavailability of other reliable methods for the purpose of comparison to and validation of our new technique.
+For example, the transfer matrix method is commonly used for discrete systems, and may be extended to 1D continuous systems \cite{PiraudThesis}), but to the best of our knowledge, not to 2D.
+Previous papers that have used point-like disorder have faced a similar problem: Refs.~\cite{deMarco2015, BS} ran time-dependent simulations to extract the localisation length from the density decay rate, but were not able to compare their results to any other accurate or reliable computation.

+In principle, we could compare our LLT calculation to time-dependent simulations, but in practice, in order to have a sufficient energy range over which the LLT results are valid so as to accommodate a translating Gaussian wavepacket in this narrow interval, localisation must be very strong indeed.
+In this regime, edge effects (described in more detail later) become important and cause the localisation lengths obtained from LLT and time-evolution to differ.
+Time-dependent simulations can, however, be used outside of the regime of applicability of the LLT calculation and be qualitatively tested for consistency with the indication provided by exact eigenstates regarding the question ``in which way does the LLT calculation fail at higher energies, and how does it deviate from the true result?''.

 Before introducing our new method, however, we remind the reader of the alternative approaches available to date.